 Warning Lights and Error Codes

-After deleting the EGR system, you may encounter warning lights or error codes on your truck’s dashboard.
-This is because the truck’s ECU is programmed to monitor the EGR system, and when it no longer detects it, it may throw codes related to the EGR valve or cooler.
+After an EGR delete, you may encounter warning lights or error codes on your truck’s dashboard.
 These can include codes like P0401 (EGR Flow Insufficient) or P0405 (EGR Sensor Circuit Low).
+You’ll need to clear these codes using an OBD-II scanner or through ECU tuning.

 Engine Performance Issues